 Keratoconus is a degenerative eye disease that weakens and reshapes the corneas, often into something that resembles a bumpy cone.
 As you know, uneven corneas refract light inconsistently, making the treatment of Keratoconus a challenge.

-For anything but the mildest cases of Keratoconus, conventional contact lenses just do not provide comfortable and clear vision for our patients.
-That’s because the light refracting through the corneas of a KC patient is different in every meridian, requiring different correction at every point of the contact lens.
-And conventional soft or RGP contact lenses just can’t rest consistently and comfortably on an mis-shapen cornea.
+For anything but the mildest cases of Keratoconus, conventional contact lenses do not provide comfortable and clear vision for our patients.
+That’s because the light refracting through the corneas of a Keratoconus patient is different in every meridian, requiring different corrections at every point of the contact lens.
+And conventional soft or rigid-gas permeable (RGP) contact lenses can’t rest consistently and comfortably on a misshapen cornea.

 It’s never our goal to take a patient from a referring doctor.
-We simply want to collaborate with other good eye care professionals like you to give your patient the best vision possible.
+We want to collaborate with other good eye care professionals like you to give your patient the best vision possible.

 The California Keratoconus Center is always looking for other great doctors with specialties to whom we can refer our patients for specialized care.
 Do you have a specialty in your practice?
 If so, we would very much like to know what it is so that we can also refer patients to you.